itsvishwasj/MediQueue-backend/README.md

 ---

 ## 📄 License
-This project was developed for a hackathon and is open-source under the MIT License.
+Developed for Hackverse 2026.
+Open-source under the MIT License.